-The future prediction results in SI Figure \ref{fig:stable_transient_chaos_forecasting} closely resemble those of the chaotic (butterfly) regime.
-All PINN variants still exhibit a tendency to drift toward flat-line predictions as the forecast extends further into the future.
+The future prediction results in SI Figure \ref{fig:stable_transient_chaos_forecasting} are also similar to those of the Chaotic (Butterfly) regime.
+Here, all PINN variants exhibit a tendency to collapse towards flat-line predictions as the forecast extends further into the future.
 In contrast, MAGI demonstrates consistent and accurate forecasting over the entire interval from \(t = 2\) to \(t = 5\).
 However, the forecasts begin to diverge noticeably near the end of the interval at \(t = 5\), reaching the limit of this Lorenz system example.
 Comparing the results between the two testbeds, one may hypothesize that forecasting is more tractable on the Chaotic (Butterfly) regime than the Stable (Transient Chaos) regime, the former which we analyzed at the end of Section \ref{sec: Lorenz}.

 Overall, from the above results, it is clear that the Chaotic (Butterfly) and Stable (Transient Chaos) testbeds tell very similar stories about the performance differences between MAGI and PINN.